zachMahan64/pokemon-tbje/README.md

 ## Visuals & Audio

 - Uses Unicode braille characters as pixel-art dot matrices.
 Also uses ANSI escape strings for color.
-- Also coloring was done by hand.
+- All coloring was done by hand.
 - Dot-converted Pokémon, trainer, and location images.
 Used: https://emojicombos.com/dot-art-generator (amazing website, btw).
 - Background music & sound effects via JavaFX (YouTube-sourced MP3s and waveforms, I do not own the rights)
 - Over 50 soundtracks and sound effects are in the game!